“The field of science dealing with the study of DNA, genes, chromosomes and related alterations is called genetics.”

 Cancer is originated due to the interaction of genetic and environmental factors.
 For more detail read our article on cancer genetics: A Brief Introduction To Cancer Genetics.

 The genetic disease originated due to the structural or numerical abnormalities of the chromosome called chromosomal aberrations.

-The down syndrome is a numerical chromosomal abnormality in which one extra 21st number of chromosome responsible for some mental retardation.
+Down syndrome is a numerical chromosomal abnormality in which one extra 21st number of chromosomes responsible for some mental retardation.

-Contrary, the Philadelphia chromosome is a structural chromosomal abnormality in which translocation between the chromosomes 14 and 22, q arm results in the chronic myeloid leukaemia.
+Contrary, the Philadelphia chromosome is a structural chromosomal abnormality in which translocation between the chromosomes 14 and 22, q arm results in chronic myeloid leukemia.